 Critical to the success of the lake remedial action is the sequencing of events and interrelations of design and construction activities to ensure the process is efficient and completed within the appropriate timeframe.
 A logical progression of the decisions, analysis, and planning needed to execute the work was established during the initial design phase.
-This section outlines the schedule milestones established to accomplish the SCA civil and geotechnical design aspects of the remedial action consistent with the Consent Decree schedule requirements.
-The schedule is based on receipt of NYSDEC comments within 60 calendar days of submittal.

-SCA CIVIL & GEOTECHNICAL DESIGN & CONSTRUCTION MILESTONES Submit SCA Civil & Geotechnical Final Design to NYSDEC 5/31/2010 Mobilize/Start Site Preparation 8/15/2010 Start Phase I SCA Construction 5/31/2011 Complete Phase I SCA Construction 12/31/2011 Start Dredging 5/31/2012 Start Phase II SCA Construction 5/31/2012 Complete Phase II SCA Construction 12/31/2012 Start Phase III SCA Construction (if needed) TBD (based on need) Start SCA Cover Construction (phased approach) TBD (based on sediment consolidation rates)
+SCA CIVIL & GEOTECHNICAL CONSTRUCTION MILESTONES Complete Phase I SCA Construction On or before 12/31/2011 Complete Phase II SCA Construction On or before 12/31/2012 Start Phase III SCA Construction (if needed) TBD (based on need) Start SCA Cover Construction (phased approach) TBD (based on sediment consolidation rates)